Michael Yamashita

 Upcoming books will focus on a retrospective of his 40 years covering China, titled East Meets West, and on his roots in Japan, with the working title Full Circle.
 In addition to his still photography, Yamashita has produced two award-winning feature-length documentary films based on his work retracing Marco Polo's and Zheng He's journeys.

-A partial list of recent commercial clients includes Sony Cameras, The Nature Conservancy, the Singapore Tourist Board, Abu Dhabi Tourist Board, Visa, Four Seasons Hotel, and cell phone manufacturers, Oppo, Vivo, Meizhou, and Huawei.
-As one of the top photography influencers worldwide with over 1.7 million followers on Instagram (@yamashitaphoto), Yamashita is a powerful voice in contemporary visual media, as well as a mentor to emerging photographers.
-In recent years, Yamashita has ventured into digital innovation, successfully launching 5 sold-out NFT collections that translate his archive into new contexts.
+A partial list of recent commercial clients includes: Sony Cameras, The Nature Conservancy, the Singapore Tourist Board, Abu Dhabi Tourist Board, Visa, Four Seasons Hotel, and cell phone manufacturers, Oppo, Vivo, Meizhou, and Huawei.
+He is listed as one of the top 5 photography influencers worldwide with over 1.7 million followers on Instagram (@yamashitaphoto).
+In 2021, Yamashita ventured into his next frontier, creating and successfully launching 5 sold-out NFT collections.,

-Balancing global travel with grounded community involvement, Michael juggles time between homes in New York and rural New Jersey, where he maintains a studio and is a volunteer firefighter.
+When not traveling, Michael lives with his family in New York and rural New Jersey, where he maintains a studio and is a volunteer firefighter.